 Cross-sectional weights were calculated in compliance with the Eurostat recommendations for these calculations.
 The final cross-sectional weights were obtained by a calibration of the joint cross-sectional and longitudinal sample.
-The following variables were included in the calibration scheme: sex, age, household size, region, tenure status, disposable income, low income category, at risk of poverty rate, ethnic background, degree of urbanisation.
+The following variables were included in the calibration scheme: sex, age, household size, region, tenure status, disposable income, low income category, at risk of poverty rate, ethnic background, degree of urbanisation, activity status, household income decile.